gshaikov/vgg-16-fine-tuned-keras/README.md

+_Disclaimer: this project was completed long time ago during my time in academia._

 # Fine-Tuned VGG-16 on seedlings dataset

 For this project, I picked a nontrivial dataset of small and large square pictures of seedlings ("baby"-plants).
 The goal is to recognize if the seedling on a photo belongs to one of 12 different species.
 The dataset is part of a new competition (Nov 2017) on Kaggle ([link](https://www.kaggle.com/c/plant-seedlings-classification))